austinmacmath/EMPTI/README.md

     * on email page, have 2 icons, one high and low synergy, and highlight the one being used
 * in tutorial/reminder blurb, include that we are going to use questionnaire data
 * in loading page, indicate: personalization undergoing/completed
-* in email page, with bouncing bubbles write "smart compose is thinking"
 * add transition between two conditions: pause screen "pause, you're halfway through the experiment, going to startt working with other condition"
 * add progress number in email, like you are on number 2/8
 * embed "qualtrics" questionnaire after each phase